Children victims in deadly, fiery crash on New Years identified

 Police say the impact caused their father's van to burst into flames.
 Aguilar Jr. and his teen daughter were killed.
 The two other children suffered severe burns and are in the ICU.
 A family member tells KENS 5, Aguilar Jr.'s fiance who was the mother of the three kids is devastated by the tragedy and remains by their side.

 Edgewood ISD's spokesperson confirms Spohn was a student at Memorial High School.
-The school is providing grief counselors on campus.
+Students plan to hold at vigil at the high school on Friday but the memorial will be closed to the public.
+In the meantime, the school is providing grief counselors on campus.

+"This has affected not only the high school but the middle school she attended.
+So, we are also offering assistance to the staff and students at the middle school she attended," said Keyhla Calderon-Lugo, Edgewood ISD spokesperson.

 Police say 18-year-old Cesar Gonzalez was driving more than 100 mph when he crashed into the family.
 The truck was left behind on the scene of the crash.
 Officers eventually, caught and arrested Gonzalez.